 How to Start a Vegan Diet

-The term "vegan" was first coined by Donald Watson, co-founder of the British Vegan Society, to refer to a "non-dairy vegetarian."
-In 1951 the society added to the definition of veganism, giving it the meaning: "the doctrine that man should live without exploiting animals."
-Then in 1960, H. Jay Dinshah founded the American Vegan Society, which expanded the concept to include "the avoidance of violence against living things."
+The term “vegan” was first coined by Donald Watson, co-founder of the British Vegan Society.
+This word was used to refer to a “non-dairy vegetarian.”
+In 1951 the society added to the definition of veganism, giving it the meaning: “the doctrine that man should live without exploiting animals.”
+Then in 1960, H. Jay Dinshah founded the American Vegan Society.
+They expanded the concept to include “the avoidance of violence against living things.”

 Simple Tips on How to Start a Vegan Diet

 Following a vegan diet is not as easy as it may seem.
 The biggest concern is usually nutrient and protein intake.
 Therefore, the first step in learning how to start a vegan diet is to consult a licensed nutritionist.
 In addition, it never hurts to do your own research.